All Episodes

 So it's already there.

-But the problem there, Bush is not unlikable.
+The problem there, Bush is not unlikable.

-Bush is not Hillary is.
+Bush is not, Hillary is.

 Hillary is at first glance unlikable.

-She is at first glance dislike I look at you may disagree.
+She is at first glance dislikable.

-The Republican strategy is is no doubt to unite the party on the basis of fear and loathing of Hillary.
+The Republican strategy is no doubt to unite the party on the basis of fear and loathing of Hillary.

-Make make Nomas don't doubt me on this.
+Don't doubt me on this.

 I guess I just don't like the idea of turning over our party and turning it into something that is just against something else.